tangshuang/jqvm/README.md

 </script>
 ```

-Here, you call the `on` method and pass a callback function to change `state`, and the view will be rerendered.
+Here, you call the `on` method and pass a action function to change `state`, and the view will be rerendered.

 ## :tada: API